Andy-K-Sparklight/Ari/README.md

 ## Licensing

-Copyright (C) 2022 A2 Craftware Tek MC.
+Copyright (C) 2022-2023 A2 Craftware Tek MC.

+This program is distributed under the GNU General Public License (Version 3).
+If a later version is available, then the latest one applies.

 This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.